Webinar

 From Foundations to Frontiers Webinar Series: Chinese Americans and the Perpetual Foreigner Stereotype

-About the webinar
+About the Webinar

-Specifically designed for Grades 6-9 educators and open to everyone, the series addresses three main topics: (1) the impact of the Perpetual Foreigner Stereotype on Chinese Americans, (2) Chinese American contributions in food, arts, and film, and (3) Chinese American contributions in business, science, and technology.
+Specifically designed for Grades 6-9 educators and open to everyone, the series addressed three main topics: (1) the impact of the Perpetual Foreigner Stereotype on Chinese Americans, (2) Chinese American contributions in food, arts, and film, and (3) Chinese American contributions in business, science, and technology.

 Event Highlights: